LykaJ/symfony/README.md

   c. **APP_ENV=** edit as such APP_ENV=dev <br/>
   d. **APP_DEBUG=0** remove this line <br/>
 4. Install dependencies with `composer install`.
+5. Create the database with the command `php bin/console doctrine:database:create`.
-5. Start the server by typing this line in your terminal *php bin/console server:start*
+5. Start the server by typing this line in your terminal `php bin/console server:start`.
 6. Run the following command to add the fixtures: `php bin/console doctrine:fixtures:load`.
 **Note: To test the application with more data, import the `db.sql` file to your database.**
 7. Navigate through the website.